As an Amazon Associate I earn from qualifying purchases. Click for details.

 Here’s my answer: Nothing!

-You need no special tools, not even a camera.
-You also don’t need special training.
+You need no special equipment, not even a camera.

-If you’re a beginner or simply curious about ghost hunting, you should be able to show up at a place that’s haunted and sense the ghosts.
+If you’re a beginner – or just curious – you should be able to show up at a place that’s haunted and sense something odd there.

-The more often you go on ghost hunts, the more sensitive you’ll become to ghosts and the paranormal.
+The more often you go on ghost hunts, the more sensitive you’ll become to ghostly anomalies.
 It’s that simple.

 What to Expect on a Ghost Hunt